Vorhees/RCDT/README.txt

 4/4/2019 - Added functional edit/delete manage page for admins.
            Changes to login/registration: Username field is added in registration, when logging in, make sure to log in with USERNAME, not email.

+4/6/2019 - Added DDMT to database and task creation page.
+Db Table Columns will be added or removed in the next few weeks.